giellalt/lang-krl/src-fst-morphology-stems-nouns.lexc.md

-# Karelian Nouns
+# Viena Karelian Nouns
-This file documents the Karelian noun stem file.
+This file documents the Viena Karelian noun stem file.
 The first part of the file contains stems, the second contains the intermediate morphology.